philipgomesph/VaultBase/SUGGESTED-PLUGINS.md

 ---

 To install plugins, go to **Settings > Community plugins** in Obsidian, search for the plugin name, and follow the installation instructions.

+---

+## Thanks & Contributions

+Special thanks to [@iKohlVictor](https://github.com/iKohlVictor) for plugin suggestions and support.
+Contributions and new plugin suggestions are welcome!

+---

+## Patch Notes

+See [PATCH-NOTES.md](./PATCH-NOTES.md) for the full changelog and project history.